devesabbir/obsidian-/express-server/Express-server.md

 - `express` (The web framework for Node.js that simplifies the creation of web applications)
 - `mongoose` (MongoDB object modeling tool designed to work in an asynchronous environment)
+- `bcryptjs`(bcryptjs is a JavaScript library that provides hashing functions based on the bcrypt hashing algorithm)
 - `nodemon` (Monitors for changes and automatically restarts the server during development)
 - `morgan ` (HTTP request logger middleware for Node.js)
 - `dotenv`  (Loads environment variables from a `.env` file into `process.env`)